Drama (film and television): Docudrama

 Docudramas are dramatized adaptations of real-life events.
 While not always completely accurate, the general facts are more-or-less true.
 The difference between a docudrama and a documentary is that in a documentary it uses real people to describe history or current events; in a docudrama it uses professionally trained actors to play the roles in the current event, that is "dramatized" a bit.
 Examples: Black Mass (2015) and Zodiac (2007).

 Docufiction

-Different from docudramas, docu-fictional films combine documentary and fiction, where actual footage or real events are intermingled with recreated scenes.
+Unlike docudramas, docu-fictional films combine documentary and fiction, where actual footage or real events are intermingled with recreated scenes.
 Examples: Interior.
 Leather Bar (2013) and Your Name Here (2015).

 Comedy drama

-A comedy drama is a serious story that contains some characters or scenes inherently humorous to the audience.
+Many otherwise serious productions have humorous scenes and characters intended to provide comic relief.
+A comedy drama has humor as a more central component of the story, along with serious content.
 Examples include Three Colours: White (1994), The Truman Show (1998), The Man Without a Past (2002), The Best Exotic Marigold Hotel (2011), and Silver Linings Playbook (2012).

-Hyperdrama
+Hypardrama

 Coined by film professor Ken Dancyger, these stories exaggerate characters and situations to the point of becoming fable, legend or fairy tale.
 Examples: Fantastic Mr. Fox (2009) and Maleficent (2014).